-“Firstly, prep your hair before your color visit with a treatment like Olaplex #3,” says Dorsey.
-“Do several treatments over a few weeks prior to getting the color done, then continue weekly treatments thereafter.”
+“Firstly, prep your hair before your color with a treatment like Olaplex #3,” says Dorsey.
+“Do several treatments over a few weeks before getting the color done, then continue weekly treatments after that.”

 Try New Wash for color-treated hair.
-It’s super gentle on hair color and nourishing to the scalp and hair.
+It’s super gentle on hair color and nourishes the scalp and hair.
 It seriously helps color stay longer.
 It cleanses and conditions in one step.

 Even though the look shouts easy-going, Dorsey reminds us that maintenance is required on the scalp, with lightening every 6 weeks.
 “The color will be refreshed at each lightening and could be refreshed between visits if needed.”

-Since it is a pastel color, it will fade more quickly than a deeper hue.
-Cleansing only once a week or when absolutely necessary is ideal to help the color last longer.
-Even getting it wet can take a tiny bit of color out each time.
+Since it is a pastel color, it will fade faster than a deeper hue.
+Cleansing only once a week or when necessary is ideal for helping the color last longer.
+Even wetting it can take a tiny bit of color out each time.

 If your hair is chemically damaged or weak, don’t opt for this type of color process.